 - Abnormal maternal serum screening test result

 - Family history of chromosome abnormality

 As in pediatric cases, the identification of an abnormal result may provide diagnosis, end the search for a cause, and help with risk assessment and the development of a plan of care at birth or plan for future reproduction.

 Applying CMA for Clinical Diagnosis – Critical Factors

 Case Selection: Several technology providers and sales representatives often make strong statements in favor of CMA.
 CMA is no doubt a very useful technique for detection of a wide range of microdeletion syndromes.
 It is also an effective replacement for FISH (Fluorescence In-Situ Hybridization) studies in several cases.
 Instead of adopting a ‘trial and error’ approach for ruling out suspected genetic conditions using FISH, we can directly scan the full genome for microdeletion and identify the exact causes.
 However, despite its several advantages, CMA does not replace the standard karyotype analysis for detecting balanced translocations.
 Hence, it is important to choose the right technique for each type of patient condition.
 A careful selection of cases and a combination of techniques (CMA and Karyotype) can provide a very clear diagnosis to the clinician

 Choice of Chip: CMA technology has several applications in clinical diagnosis and research across multiple specialties.
-Accordingly there are wide varieties of chips available from various service providers.
-Choice of high resolution chips is critical for obtaining accurate results in a clinical setting and making correct diagnosis.
-With the low-resolution chip, accuracy and validity of the clinical diagnosis remains uncertain.
-Clinical decisions cannot be made on chips used in research setting.
+Accordingly, there are wide varieties of chips available from various service providers.
+Choice of high-resolution chips is critical for obtaining accurate results in a clinical setting and making the correct diagnosis.
+With the low-resolution chip, the accuracy and validity of the clinical diagnosis remain uncertain.
+Clinical decisions cannot be made on chips used in a research setting.